homebridge/documentation/Schema.md

 * `pluginAlias`: The plugin identifier.
 * `pluginType`: The type of plugin, valid values are `platform` or `accessory`.
+* `singular`: If set to `true` the UI will not allow the user to add more than one config block.
 * `headerDisplay` and `footerDisplay`: [See Below](#header-and-footer-display) for details.
 * `form` and `display`: These attributes are optional and can be used to further customise how the interface is presented to the user, see the playground for examples.